 - Satisfy the admission requirement for new CMU freshmen.

-- Recommendation and approval of course selection from high school counselor.
+- Get approval for dual enrollment and your course selection from your high school counselor or principal.

 How to apply